department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 and the Commonwealth of the Northern Mariana Islands.

 Under some circumstances, you may be eligible for free dental care.
 [Learn more about free VA dental services](https://www.va.gov/DENTAL/index.asp).

+## What dental services does VADIP cover?

+**VADIP covers many common dental procedures.
+These include:**

+-	Diagnostic services
+-	Preventive dental care
+-	Endodontic (issues with the soft tissue inside the tooth) and other restorative services
+-	Dental surgery
+-	Emergency dental care

+## What do I pay for VA dental insurance?

+You pay the entire insurance premium, as well as any copays.
+For specific costs, see the details of the two plans below.

+Enrollment is voluntary.
+And if you already qualify for Veterans Health Administration (VHA) outpatient dental services and treatment, enrolling in VA dental insurance won’t affect those services.